-But Leakey is more than a protector of wildlife.
-He understands that the lives of Africans are interwoven with the lives of wildlife, the essence of sustainability.
-“Without tackling poverty there is no security for anybody in our society, no institutional security, no national security—and definitely nosecurity for our wild lands and wildlife.”
+But Leakey was more than a protector of wildlife.
+He understood that the lives of Africans are interwoven with the lives of wildlife, the essence of sustainability.
+“Without tackling poverty there is no security for anybody in our society, no institutional security, no national security—and definitely no security for our wild lands and wildlife.”

-And he understands what wildlife means to the human soul:
+And he understood what wildlife means to the human soul: